 Undergraduate programs in special education include coursework in subjects like behavioral support strategies, collaborating with partners for student success, and instructional strategies for learners with mild to moderate exceptionalities.
 Most programs also feature a supervised teaching experience, allowing students to get feedback on their instructional methods from experienced educators.

-- Special Education Teacher, Preschool, Kindergarten, or Elementary School
+- Special Education Teacher (Preschool, Kindergarten, or Elementary School)

-- Special Education Teacher, Middle School
+- Special Education Teacher (Middle School)

 Master's Degree in Special Education

 Earning a master's degree in special education can help you qualify for a promotion or salary increase.
-This advanced credential also empowers you to pursue more specialized and senior roles, such as instructional coordinator, academic counselor, or school principal.
+This advanced degree also empowers you to pursue more specialized and senior roles, such as instructional coordinator, academic counselor, or school principal.